loicsander/Robofont-scripts/MutatorScale/Readme.md

 On top of MutatorMath, the only thing done my a MutatorScaleEngine is to use a interpolation space containing scaled glyphs, defining master Locations by their scaled stem values and asking for instances with unscaled stem values.

 Let’s say I have two masters, a Regular and a Bold.
 In the regular weight, an H’s vertical stem is 100 units wide, and in the bold weight, 200 units.
-If I’d like to obtain a regular small capital H with vertical stems of 100 units and scaled down 85% in width and 80% in height, here’s what I have to do:
+If I’d like to obtain a regular small capital H with vertical stems of 100 units, scaled down 85% in width and 80% in height, here’s what I have to do:

 ```python